tytydraco/yessleep/out/A_strange_man_followed_me_home_after_I_took_flowers_from_his_land.md

 We simply gaze at each other for a few minutes.
 He has no reaction, and I wait for him to just… do something.
 When he finally turns his empty gaze back up to my bedroom window, I take a closer look at him and realize, with a shock, he only has one shoe on, and it’s pretty much worn through.
 The other foot is bare and bloody, as if he’s walked on rocks for hours.

-The realizations hit me like a train, making me feel faint as spots dance across my vision: He has *walked* here from Yosemite this past week, a distance of almost 200 miles, to arrive and stare at my house.
+The realization hits me like a train, making me feel faint as spots dance across my vision: He's *walked* here from Yosemite this past week, a distance of almost 200 miles, to arrive and stare at my house.

 \~\* \~\* \~\* \~\* \~\*